 The University of New Mexico Department of Emergency Medicine welcomes visiting medical students to participate in final year elective clerkships.
 Clerkships for visiting students are coordinated by the Office of Medical Student Affairs.
-Please click here for registration, guidelines, and the course catalog for all UNM HSC clerkships, visit the School of Medicine visiting students site.
+For registration, guidelines, and the course catalog for all UNM HSC clerkships, visit the School of Medicine visiting students site.

 The University of New Mexico is pleased to offer an advanced sub-internship in Emergency Medicine, emphasizing principles of disaster medicine and practicing medicine under austere conditions (wilderness/international/pre-hospital).
 Students will have the opportunity to take part in hands-on training in disaster medicine including participating in preparedness and medical response for university, local and state-wide events, touring the New Mexico State Laboratory to learn about the state response to biological disasters, interaction with large response agencies including the New Mexico Task Force-1 Urban Search and Rescue Team and NM-1 Disaster Medical Assistance Team, and introducing students to the range of first responder involvement in disasters including search and rescue, tactical medicine and EMS/medical direction.
 Students will be trained in the basic principles of disaster medicine and management, mass casualty triage, patient decontamination, and the medical management of large scale events.
 They will be given the opportunity to complete training requirements for national DMAT and US&R teams.
 The sub-internship will also include shadow shifts in the Emergency Department of the University of New Mexico, the only Level 1 trauma center in the state.

 The Disaster Medicine Elective is made up of four major components: